A Few Early Years

 My family tree is more extensive than most.
 The descendants of Peter Sankey of Shropshire have managed for half a millennium to retain sufficient solvency to own land, the prerequisite to being recorded in historical annals, but have never owned so much that anyone killed them off for it.
 Other ancestors include a Henry Williams of 16th century Wales, United Empire Loyalists Joseph Baker and Mollie Stevens, and Isaac Wallace and Mary Scholick who carved a farm from the forests of Canada East on which my mother was born.
 But most of all, one of my Ponton ancestors was a mistress of Scottish royalty.
 The resulting list is far too long for anything but a computer tabulation.

-My mother was born in Milton East, Quebec, a fifth generation resident of a dairy farm.
-Graduating from high school, she left for Montreal to qualify as a school teacher at MacDonald College (and to discover electricity, which hadn't reached the Townships then).
+My mother was born in Milton East, Quebec, a fifth-generation resident of a dairy farm.
+After graduating from high school, she left for Montreal to qualify as a school teacher at MacDonald College (and to discover electricity, which hadn't reached the Townships then).
 She taught at Rosemont school for eight years, then married Ted King, a theology student.
 Since married women were then forbidden to be school teachers, she had to stop teaching.
 Not long after my older brother George was born, his father died of bleeding from a duodenal ulcer.
 Mom returned to teaching - as a supply teacher; having been married, she was untouchable for a permanent position.
 Her mother helped look after George.
 She began to take courses for a B.A. in the evenings.

 My father was born in Waskada, Manitoba.
 His mother was a Ponton, many of whom served in the Canadian Army militia.
 Dad's father was born in Ireland, and dad described his nationality as Irish on my birth certificate despite his birth citizenship.
-Grandfather was indentured as an apprentice on the Cutty Sark, by far the fastest of all clipper ships on the Australian wool run, and beaten by the Thermopylae on the top status tea run to India only after losing her rudder enroute.
-Although grandfather was at sea when his mother left Ireland, he eventually joined her at Turtle Mountain, and ended up at Waskada.
+Grandfather was indentured as an apprentice on the Cutty Sark, by far the fastest of all clipper ships on the Australian wool run, and beaten by the Thermopylae on the top status tea run to India only after losing her rudder en route.
+Although grandfather was at sea when his mother left Ireland, he eventually joined her at Turtle Mountain and ended up at Waskada.
 A few years later he returned to Belleville, to take Anna Josephine Ponton back by the route travelled by his mother through pioneer Manitoba.

 Josephine died of childbed fever 3 weeks after dad's birth, so dad was taken back to Belleville, to be brought up by his Aunt Grace in her brother William Ponton's home.
 With his veterinarian father's advice, he was fed during the journey east on 1/3 cream for the coffee mixed with 2/3 water from melted ice cubes (the safest water then in Canada).

 He was brought up as an only child; there were no Pontons there within a decade of his age.
 In concert with all the Pontons, he considered that his father was responsible for his mother's death.
-(In fact Grace Ponton was responsible, when she called in a midwife carrying scarlet fever because of her distrust of grandfather, who as a veterinarian had undoubtedly delivered more babies than any midwife.)
-When grandfather remarried, his wife asked the Pontons to allow dad to return to Waskada - they refused, and offered the full force of their law office to stop it.
+(In fact, Grace Ponton was responsible, when she called in a midwife carrying scarlet fever because of her distrust of grandfather, who as a veterinarian had undoubtedly delivered more babies than any midwife.)
+When grandfather remarried, his wife asked the Pontons to allow dad to return to Waskada - they refused and offered the full force of their law office to stop it.

 one of the photos in dad's drawer: his mother with one of her school classes